TuralAzimov/Posedetection/README.md

-# Posedetection
+# posedetection
- This was a semester project for our Cmputer Projects class
+ Pose classification and repetition counter for 6 different exercises.